EduardoZepeda/coffee-bytes-hugo/content/posts/buenas-practicas-y-diseño-de-una-api-rest/index.en.md

 - "software architecture"
 - "opinions"
 coverImage: "images/buenDisenoAPIREST.jpg"
-description: "Good practices for designing a REST API, how to version it, update it and nest resources in URIs."
+description: "Ultimate guide to REST API design and best practices!
+Learn how to build scalable, secure, and efficient APIs that developers love.
+From endpoint structure, version it, update it, throttling policies and nest resources in URIs."
 keywords:
 - software architecture
 - opinion